Thomas Fairfax, 6th Lord Fairfax of Cameron: Career

 Fairfax was the only British peer who resided in the Thirteen Colonies.
-In 1748, he became acquainted with George Washington, who was distant relative of the Fairfax family.
+In 1748, he became acquainted with George Washington, who was a distant relative of the Fairfax family.
 Impressed with Washington's energy and talents, Fairfax employed him to survey his lands west of the Blue Ridge Mountains, which was Washington's first employment.
 Fairfax, a lifelong bachelor, moved to the Shenandoah Valley in 1752.
 At the suggestion of his nephew Thomas, he settled down in a hunting lodge at Greenway Court.
 Fairfax and Thomas lived together in a style of liberal hospitality, frequently engaging in fox hunts.
 He also served as both county lieutenant and justice of the peace for Frederick County.

-During the American Revolution, he kept quiet about his avowed Loyalist views, and was protected by his friendship with Washington.
+During the American Revolution, he remained quiet about his avowed Loyalist views, and was protected by his friendship with Washington.
 The title to his domain, however, was confiscated by the Virginia Act of 1779.

+Death

 Less than two months after Washington's victory at the Siege of Yorktown, Fairfax died in Greenway Court on 9 December 1781.
 He was buried in the Christ Episcopal Church in Winchester.